SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 Do the same for the div below: `class="contentClass"` and then make it `:class`.

-Phew!
-Let's try this!
+Sweet!
+Let's give it a try!
 I'll refresh just to be safe.
 And... ah!
 It works!
-It might feel even smoother with some CSS transitions, but on a Vue level, this is working perfectly!
+It might feel smoother with some CSS transitions, but on a Vue level, this is working brilliantly!

 ## Adding a Global Class

-Though, I *could* use a little bit more padding on the sidebar when it's collapsed...
+Though, I *could* use a little more padding on the sidebar when it's collapsed...
 I don't want it *all* the way against the edge.

 Go back to the computed property.
-When the sidebar is collapsed, it has a special `aside-collapsed` class... which I *totally* made up: that does *not* exist yet.
+When the sidebar is collapsed, it has a `aside-collapsed` class... which I *totally* made up: that does *not* exist yet.
-To fix our padding issue, we *could* have said `this.$style['aside-collapsed']` and then added a new `.aside-collapsed` class to the `styles` tag of this element.
+To fix our padding issue, we *could* have said `this.$style['aside-collapsed']` and then added a new `.aside-collapsed` class to the `styles` tag of this component.

 But... to make this more interesting, let's pretend that we're going to have multiple components across our app that will need to use this class.
-And so, I don't want to add it as a modular style to this component because it's something I want to share.
+And so, I don't want to add it as a modular style to this component: I'd rather put this CSS in a *central* spot and *share* it.

-*That's* why I used `.aside-collapsed` instead of using the `$style` variable.
+*That* is why I used `.aside-collapsed` instead of using the `$style` variable.
-Now, inside of `scss/app.scss`, at the bottom, add the style: `aside-collapsed` with `padding: 0 15px`.
+Open up `scss/app.scss` and, at the bottom, add the style: `aside-collapsed` with `padding: 0 15px`.

 Cool!
 When we move over to our browser... yes!
-It already looks better.
+It looks better already.
 So this is just a reminder that while modular styles are *cool*, if you want to re-use something, you *can* continue to use normal CSS files.

 ## Importing Shared, Non-Modular CSS Files

-By the way, you *can* almost use `@import` to import CSS files from inside the `style` tag of your component... you can even do it in a way that *prevents* the styles from getting the module prefix.
+By the way, you *could* almost use `@import` to import CSS files from inside the `style` tag of your component... you can even do it in a way that *prevents* the styles from getting the module prefix.
 To do that, add a second `style` tag, leave off the `module` and make the language `css`.
 You can still *import* SASS